top of page

 Photo by Geneva Lewis

-Annie is the winner of the 2023 Pierre Fournier Award.
-As part of the award, she will present a recital in London’s Wigmore Hall, record her debut album on the Champs Hill label, and perform as soloist with the London Philharmonia in the coming seasons.
 After winning the 2022 Father Merlet Award from the Pro Musicis Foundation, Annie commissioned composers Stratis Minakakis and Daniel Temkin to write two works for cello and piano responding to the climate crisis.
-Working with living composers such as Timo Andres, Brett Dean, Konstantia Gourzi, Jessie Montgomery, Jeffrey Mumford, and Jörg Widmann has been some of the most rewarding work of her career.
+Working with living composers such as Timo Andres, Brett Dean, Konstantia Gourzi, Jessie Montgomery, Jeffrey Mumford, Paul Wiancko, Octavio Vazquez, and Jörg Widmann has been some of the most rewarding work of her career.

-Annie spends her free time foraging for indigenous edible plants, relearning the history of the United States from the perspective of BIPOC, feminist, and LGBTQ+ communities, pretending to be a dog with her dogs Georgie and Farley, and adoring her nephews Charlie (human), Robin (human), Arthur (dog), and Dusty (cat).
+Annie spends her free time foraging for indigenous edible plants, painting a watercolor travel journal inspired by Felix Mendelssohn’s paintings of Switzerland, pretending to be a dog with her dogs Georgie and Farley, and adoring her nephews Charlie (human), Robin (human), Arthur (dog), and Dusty (cat).
 Annie’s historical role models are the Ice Princess of the Ukok Peninsula, Hypsicratea, Veronica Franco, George Eliot, Jane Austen, and Ennio Bolognini.